pdrabik223/block_it/README.md

     algos planned:
     1. Randy -> randomly picks one move from list of possible DONE
     2. Pointer -> places pieces in random places from biggest to smallest DONE
-    3. Aggressive -> places pieces as far from the starting point as possible IN PROGRESS
+    3. Aggressive Pointer -> places pieces as far from the starting point as possible (DONE but it sucks)
-    4. Aggressive Pointer
-    5. Dead cells minimizer -> all cells adresant to piece are dead to the color, so minimizing those will lead to better groupings of cells + Pointer + Aggresive
+    4. Dead cells minimizer -> all cells adresant to piece are dead to the color, so minimizing those will lead to better groupings of cells + Pointer + Aggresive

 3. Optymisation:
    1. move generator generates duplicates